School band in formation wearing red shirts and black shorts

 East Raleigh-South Park is Raleigh's largest historic African American neighborhood and a designated National Historic District.
 It was mainly developed between 1865 and 1940 as African Americans moved to Raleigh in increasing numbers.
 Many were attracted to the southeastern part of Raleigh for its association with three prominent institutions located here: Second Baptist Church (now Tupper Memorial), which offered classes for African Americans of all ages; Shaw Collegiate Institute (now Shaw University); and the School for the Negro Deaf, Dumb, and Blind.
 The presence of Shaw University and the growing middle class that chose to live nearby helped make Raleigh, and East Raleigh in particular, a cultural center for African Americans as early as the 1890s.

-What is the background of the Heritage Walk?
+What is the background of the Heritage Trail?

 Project Details